 One of the best and easiest options for reducing sleep apnea episodes and for addressing the most common risk factor for sleep apnea is an oral appliance that you can wear every night.
 An oral appliance adjusts the positioning of your jaw and tongue to ensure that your airway stays open.
 Dr. Clark can create a custom fit for you that is both comfortable and effective.

 This non-invasive treatment is easy to use and helps you sleep restfully without any additional noise.
 By supporting your jaw and moving it slightly forward, the appliance can reduce your snoring and decrease sleep apnea episodes.
 Thus, it also decreases nighttime tooth grinding, protecting your tooth enamel.

 Therapy with a snoring appliance can give you an incredibly restful night of sleep while also improving the health of your smile.
 Over time, you may find that it can also improve your overall health, daily energy, relationships, and quality of life.
 It is vital that sleep apnea and sleep bruxism be diagnosed and treated early to avoid complications or chronic problems with your health.
-If you believe that sleep apnea may be a problem for you or if you find yourself struggling to stay awake during the day, contact Scottsdale Dental Excellence today at 480 585 1853 to schedule a complete consultation with our experienced cosmetic dentist, Dr. Clark.
+If you believe that sleep apnea may be a problem for you or if you find yourself struggling to stay awake during the day, contact Scottsdale Cosmetic Dentistry Excellence today at 480 585 1853 to schedule a complete consultation with our experienced cosmetic dentist, Dr. Clark.